Fomapan 400 B&W Film Profile/Review

 This tech page is for Foma Fomapan 400 Film, or FOMAPAN_400.
 This is a medium speed B&W film that comes in 35mm roll, 120 roll, and various sheet sizes.
-FOMAPAN_400 is repackaged as Freestyle Photographic’s Arista.EDU Ultra house brand film, and also as of late 2017, Lomography’s Lady Grey 400 film, so this tech sheet covers all three films under this one page.
+FOMAPAN_400 is repackaged as Freestyle Photographic’s Arista.EDU Ultra house brand film, and also as of late 2017, Lomography’s Lady Grey 400 film, and Holga 400 BW film, so this tech sheet covers all four films under this one page.
 This film is a panchromatically sensitized, black-and-white negative film designed for taking photographs under unfavourable light conditions or using short exposure times.
 The film meets high requirements for low granularity, good resolving power, and good contour sharpness.

 There are many ways to develop FOMAPAN_400.
 Following Foma’s recommended development in their tech sheet is a good place to start if you want to develop this film yourself.
-If you send your film in to us here at Simple Film Lab, we develop FOMAPAN_400 with replenished Kodak XTOL with constant rotary agitation as standard practice.
-The standard development time is 6:00 at 75 degrees Fahrenheit for an ISO standard contrast index of 0.62.
+If you send your film in to us here at Simple Film Lab, we develop FOMAPAN_400 with replenished Kodak XTOL with constant rotary agitation in a JOBO film processor as standard practice.
+The standard development time is 8:45 at 75 degrees Fahrenheit, and nets a usable speed of EI 160.
 We use a 1+4 water+vinegar stop bath between development and fixing.
-We fix all BW films in Kodak Fixer.

 There are many ways to meter and expose FOMAPAN_400.
-If sending FOMAPAN_400 in to Simple Film Lab to process and scan, we recommend rating FOMAPAN_400 at an EI of 200 to 250, then taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
-For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 250, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
+If sending FOMAPAN_400 in to Simple Film Lab to process and scan, we recommend exposing FOMAPAN_400 at an EI of 160 to 200.
+This is done by taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
+For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 160, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
 If you don’t have a light meter, then set your camera exposure compensation to +1 stop, or set the ISO to 200, and that will generally result in an acceptable exposure for most situations once scanned in and density corrected.